tawasta/event/website_event_waiting_list/README.rst

 ==========================
 Website Event Waiting List
 ==========================
-* Extends event_waiting_list to frontend.
+* This module adds a waiting list functionality to Events.
-* Extends website_event_cancellation to allow cancellation/confirmation of registrations through a url link.
+* Extends website_event_cancellation to allow cancellation/confirmation of registrations through a url link sent by email.

 Configuration
 =============